sporksmith/walking-onions-wip/specs/05-extending-circuits.md

 there is no server response that indicates success.

-The NIL handshake can used by the client when it wants to fetch a SNIP, without creating a circuit.
+The NIL handshake can used by the client when it wants to fetch a SNIP without creating a circuit.

 Upon receiving a request to extend with the NIL circuit type, a relay SHOULD NOT actually open any connection or send any data to